niclan/Javafox/README.md

 https://192.168.254.1
 ```

-## Remote media
+## Remote media, firmware files and such

 I first needed to use this feature in 2021 so I'll just describe the workaround I used to access a media image file:

-On Linux based hosts, your $HOME directory will automatically be mounted to /home/ffuser/home_home/ (read only)
+On Linux based hosts, your $HOME directory will automatically be mounted to /home/ffuser/home_home/ (read only).
+So put your storage image or firmware files there or in a sub directory in order to mount or submit to your device.

-You can also copy image files into your host directory: `~/.javafox/.mozilla`.
-In the contained javafox you can then browse to the `HOME/.mozilla` directory and find the image file there.

 ## Other legacy Firefox versions